 Published in 2012 by Gospel Light

 The text is easy to read and very approachable.
-The author is good about noting when some areas are a little unsure and gives the reader the most probable answer (for example, it is not entirely clear if Paul worked when he went to a new city to preach, but he probably did based on some of his comments).
+The author is good about noting when some parts of the original text are a little unsure and gives the reader the most probable answer.
+For example, it is not entirely clear if Paul worked when he went to a new city to preach, but he probably did based on some of his comments.

 If there are references to texts or ways of thinking that are largely forgotten, the book explains them and shows the connection in order to make the meaning of the original text of Acts more clear.
 The story is told in a chronological format that follows the text of the Book of Acts and supports the reader with thoughtful questions that reinforce knowledge of the text and encourage the reader to become more active.